z3019494/AdaptiveCards/CONTRIBUTING.md

 * Make sure documentation tasks are generated for closed epics
 * Review *Velocity tracking* and *Cumulative flow* reports
 * Triage bugs
+* Consider prereleases (alphas/betas) to gather community feedback if the amount of progress warrants it.

 **Issue triage/Project pulse (at least weekly):**